VladNachev/dummyJson-test-framework/README.md

 - individual test classes
 - individual test methods
 - the full `testng.xml` suite
--

 ### Contributing

-Contributions are welcome!
+Contributions are welcome.
 Feel free to open issues or submit pull requests if you find bugs or have suggestions for improvements.